Irène du Buisson de Longpré

 Irène du Buisson de Longpré (c.
-1720–1767), was a French noblewoman, mistress to Louis XV of France.
+1720–1767), was a French noblewoman, mistress to King Louis XV.

 She was the king's Petite maîtresse (unofficial mistress), not his Maîtresse-en-titre (official mistress).

 Life

 She was the daughter of Jacques du Buisson, seigneur de Longpré, and Irène de Séran de La Tour.
 In 1747, she married Charles François Filleul.
 She was apparently at one point employed in the household of the king's daughter, Princess Adélaïde.
 She is described by Jean-François Marmontel in his memoirs as a woman known for her affairs.

 In around 1750, she attracted the attention of Louis XV, with whom she had an affair at about the same time as the king's affair to Marie Geneviève Radix de Sainte-Foy.
 The relationship was not an official one, as Madame de Pompadour remained the king's official mistress.
 Not long after this, Louis XV had Marie-Louise O'Murphy installed at the Parc-aux-Cerfs.